Diary entries

 Rachmaninoff's role: Conductor

-Notes: Satina notes that this was Rachmaninoff’s first appearance as a conductor.
-Threlfall and Norris indicate that the first complete performance had been in Moscow, Bolshoi Theatre, April 27 1893, conducted by Ippolit Altani.
+Notes: Satina believed that this was Rachmaninoff’s first appearance as a conductor, although see also the concert on February 24, 1891.
+Threlfall and Norris note that the first complete performance of Aleko had been in Moscow, Bolshoi Theatre, April 27 1893, conducted by Ippolit Altani.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 October 21 1893 (Julian calendar)